JohnLCaron/rlauxe/README.md

 #### Comparison audits and CSDs

+ConsistentSampling is used in either case.
+This assigns large psuedo-random numbers to each ballot, sorts and chooses the first ballots that use any contest that needs more samples, until all contests have at least contest.estSampleSize in the sample of ballots.

 In practice, its unclear whether there's much difference for Comparison audits when the CSD is complete or not.
 It appears that the assort value changes when there is a discrepency between the CVR and MVR, but not otherwise.